 Pipeline Repairs Reveal Water Legacy

 Water travels more than 90 miles from the Sierra to your faucet through aqueducts, tunnels and an underground distribution system, most of which is decades, and in some neighborhoods, a century old.
-The water distribution system currently serves more than 1.3 million people through more than 4,100 miles of pipeline and 170 neighborhood reservoirs.
+The water distribution system serves more than 1.3 million people through about 4,200 miles of pipeline and 170 neighborhood reservoirs.

 In the coming years, as our infrastructure continues to age, decisions about where and how to increase investments in water and wastewater systems will shape our generation's legacy.